FlorianBrosset/DEFI-IA-2023/README.md

 ## Features

 - train our model your self with "train.py "
-- predict the prices of the internal algorithm of the travel agency on unknown days with "app.py"
+- select the features of your choice, and predict the prices of the internal algorithm of the travel agency on unknown days with "app.py"

 see Usage section for commands
 ## Installation